WebSocket Communication Protocol

 2. Listen

-• Indicates that the client is starting or stopping audio listening.
+• Indicates client starts or stops recording listening.

 • Common fields: